jonasfreimuth/master-thesis/MA_draft.md

 infiltrating lymphocytes).
 These cells constitute the tumor microenvironment, whose influence on disease progression and treatment response is not yet entirely understood.
-When sequencing tumor tissue samples, the transcripts expressed in these non-tumor cells get incorporated into the expression data, which can represent confounding for downstream predictive modeling taking the bulk RNA-seq data as input.
+When sequencing tumor tissue samples, the transcripts expressed in these non-tumor cells get incorporated into the expression data [Li & Wang, 2021], which can represent confounding for downstream predictive modeling taking the bulk RNA-seq data as input.

 [Deal with whether the expression contains information useful for downstream prediction tasks]